By CTS Senior Coach Maddison Russell

 The first answer is easy – it’s just practice.
 That’s right, in order to get better at something, you have to practice it.
 This is especially true when it comes to mental strength and pain tolerance.

-When you begin interval training, you must be willing to accept that the workouts are going to be uncomfortable and challenging.
-There is a sweet spot between attainability and difficulty that takes some time to figure out, but you should be prepared to have a lot of hard sessions in the early days of an interval-based training plan.
+When you begin interval training, you must accept that workouts are going to be uncomfortable and challenging.
+There is a sweet spot between attainability and difficulty that takes some time to figure out.
+Along the way, be prepared for hard sessions in the early days of an interval-based training plan.

 - Visualization – the oldest trick in the sport psychology handbook, visualizing the successful completion of the session or crossing the finish line at your event can be a powerful motivator.